TechBoyy6/FB-Share_to_Groups-Automation/README.md

 ## How to Use

+1. Clone the project.
+2. Uncomment the line 113 in the main.py file.
+3. Replace line 113 with all the required details.
+4. Save the the main.py file and run it.

 For Video Tutorial [Click Here](https://drive.google.com/file/d/1RX5r2H8eGlxEzU2F_NycTKzJJ4kz-3dn/view?usp=sharing), View in full screen for better quality.

-NOTE --> This program works perfectly fine in the backgroung on Linux, but windows doesn't allow to do so.

 ## Social